mraerino/hugo-preview-server/README.md

 It uses a git client to get access to assets/layouts of the site and compiles pages based on content passed in via HTTP.

+### DEMO

+There is a demo setup at: https://hugo-preview-server.netlify.com/demo/admin/

+Log in via GitHub and select any entry from the "Posts" collection to see it in action.

 ## Features

 - Uses GitHub as a virtual filesystem to get layouts